CleverTap/CTNotificationContent/README.md

         "orientation":"landscape", // landscape assumes 16:9 images, remove to display default square/portrait images
         "showsPaging":1, // optional to display UIPageControl
-        "autoPlay":1, // optional to auto play the slideshow "items":[
+        "autoPlay":1, // optional to auto play the slideshow "autoDismiss":1, // optional to auto dismiss the notification on item actionUrl launch "items":[
             {"caption":"caption one",
                 "subcaption":"subcaption one",